Meet the Team Behind the Legacy

 About Madeline

-Madeline is recognized as one of the area’s most successful weight management and binge eating disorder psychotherapists.
-She is the leader of the St. Joseph/St. Elizabeth’s pre and post gastric bypass support groups.
+Madeline is a successful weight management and binge eating disorder psychotherapist.
+She is the leader of many pre and post gastric bypass support groups.

-Madeline has also worked in supervisory roles in several large drug and alcohol recovery programs in the area.
-She is an adjunct instructor in the Social Work program at YSU.
+Madeline has also worked in management roles in several large drug and alcohol recovery programs in the area.
+She is an adjunct instructor in the Social Work program at Youngstown State University.

-She holds a bachelor’s degree and a Masters in Social Work from Youngstown State University.
+She holds a bachelor’s degree (BSW) and a master’s in social work (MSW) from Youngstown State University.

 Pamela D. Ramsey, MSW, LISW-SUPV